unopolicinglab/website/content/authors/admin/_index.md

 - Researchers
 ---

-Justin Nix is a distinguished associate professor in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-He coordinates the MA program and teaches undergraduate and graduate-level classes on policing.
-His research centers on policing with emphases on procedural justice, legitimacy, and officer-involved shootings.
+Dr. Nix’s research centers on policing with emphases on procedural justice, legitimacy, and police shootings.
+He has recently co-authored articles appearing in *Justice Quarterly*, *Criminology & Public Policy*, and *Journal of Research in Crime and Delinquency*.
+He has also served as co-principal investigator on projects funded by the National Institute of Justice and the Department of Homeland Security.
+In 2020, he was the recipient of the Early Career Award from the American Society of Criminology’s Division of Policing.
+In 2021, he received the Outstanding Young Experimental Criminologist award from the Division of Experimental Criminology.